 Adult Education and Family Literacy Program Certifications 1 The plan is submitted by the State agency that is eligible to submit the plan.
-Documentation/Comments: The State agency has authority under State law to perform the functions of the State under the program.
-Documentation/Comments: 3 The State legally may carry out each provision of the plan.
-Documentation/Comments: 4 All provisions of the plan are consistent with State law.
-Documentation/Comments: A State officer, specified by title in the certification, has authority under State law to receive, hold, and disburse Federal funds made available under the plan.
-Documentation/Comments: The State officer who is submitting the plan, specified by the title in the certification, has authority to submit the plan.
-Documentation/Comments: 7 The agency that is submitting the plan has adopted or otherwise formally approved the plan.
-Documentation/Comments:
+Doc cumentation/Comments: 2 The State agency has authority under State law to perform the functions of the State under the program.
+Doc cumentation/Comments: 3 The State legally may carry out each provision of the plan.
+Doc cumentation/Comments: 4 All provisions of the plan are consistent with State law.
+Doc cumentation/Comments: 5 A State officer, specified by title in the certification, has authority under State law to receive, hold, and disburse Federal funds made available under the plan.
+Doc cumentation/Comments: 6 The State officer who is submitting the plan, specified by the title in the certification, has authority to submit the plan.
+Doc Documentation/Comments: 7 The agency that is submitting the plan has adopted or otherwise formally approved the plan.
+Doc cumentation/Comments: 8 The plan is the basis for State operation and administration of the program.